Red Grade Trails Closure Updates

 What to expect at Red Grade Trails

-- Access to the trailheads and trail system will be allowed on weekends, holidays, and outside construction hours.
+- Access to trails on trailheads on weekends, holidays, and outside construction hours.

 Go somewhere else (and still have a great day)